Diplomatic missions

 Travel papers and visas

-International passport valid for minimum six months as from the date of entering Zimbabwe.
+An international passport that is valid for at least 6 months from the date of entry into Zimbabwe.

-Bulgarian citizens traveling to Zimbabwe (holders of common, official and diplomatic passports) need visas which may be obtained at the Embassy of Zimbabwe in Vienna.
+Bulgarian citizens travelling to Zimbabwe (holders of regular, official and diplomatic passports) need a visa which they can obtain at the Embassy of Zimbabwe in Vienna.

 Competitive service

-In extreme cases – upon damaging, losing or stealing of passport, the Bulgarian citizens may apply for issuing of an Emergency Travel Document at the embassy of an EU member state in Harare.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Harare.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.